 Creating an account needs a payer, so at a minimum the @payer annotation must be specified.
 If it is missing, then the data account must be created client-side.
-The @payer annotation declares a Solana account that must be passed in the transaction.
+The @payer requires an address.
+This can be a constructor argument or an address literal.